 Financial Aid

 Financial aid at International House is available to assist residents with housing expenses during their time studying or working in New York City.
-All residents of I-House are eligible to apply for aid, regardless of citizenship, field of study, enrollment status, etc.
+All academic year residents of I-House are eligible to apply for aid, regardless of citizenship, field of study, enrollment status, etc.

 These opportunities are made possible through the generous support of corporations, foundations and individuals such as alumni and trustees.
 It is through this that International House is able to maintain the exceptional geographic, cultural and economic diversity that is central to the mission.